abzh423/soul-speed-3/README.md

 * [`libcraft`](https://github.com/feather-rs/feather/tree/main/libcraft), a set of Rust crates providing Minecraft functionality.
 * [`quill`](https://github.com/feather-rs/feather/tree/main/quill), our work-in-progress plugin API.
 Quill plugins are written in Rust and compiled to WebAssembly.
 Feather runs them in a sandboxed WebAssembly VM.
 * `feather`, the server software built on top of `libcraft` and `quill`.

-### Performance

-Comparisons to vanilla performance _will_ be extremely misleading, because Feather implements so few features.
-But if you really want them:

-* Feather can handle 1,000,000 entities spawned by a plugin before it starts to max out the CPU.
-The vanilla server will croak long before then.
-* Feather can handle 500 concurrent player connections with each player walking in a random direction.

-These results _will_ change after more features are implemented in Feather, so take them with a grain of salt.

-Memory usage in Feather is proportional to the number of loaded chunks, not player counts.
-In the 500 player test, the server uses ~40 MiB of RAM until the players start to spread out.
-In the 1,000,000 entities test, it uses 400 MiB of RAM without any chunks loaded.

 ### Running
 We offer precompiled binaries for Windows, Linux, and macOS at [GitHub Actions](https://github.com/feather-rs/feather/actions/workflows/main.yml).